-I am now 32 and I am sadly just starting to mature with my personal finance moves.
-I guess better late than never but I still get a knot in my stomach every time I think about the time I wasted.
+Sadly it was not until my early 30’s when I started to mature with my personal finance moves.
+I guess I can say, “Better late than never.” but I still get a knot in my stomach every time I think about the time I wasted.

-Today I want to talk about 8 personal finance moves I think every twenty-something should do right now.
-I am going to talk about what I wish I knew when I got out of college.
-That being said, this article will be extremely personal as I will share examples of the mistakes I made along with a couple right moves.
+Today I want to talk about 10 personal finance moves I think every twenty-something should do right now.
+I am going to talk about what I wish I knew during and immediately after college.
+This article will be extremely personal, sharing examples of the mistakes I made along with a couple of right moves.

-If you feel like you are following my twenty-year-old self, it is time to make some changes in your life.
+If you feel like you are following my twenty-year-old self, it is time to make some personal finance changes in your life.

-My goal is that anyone, young or old, learns something about personal finance that they might be missing.
+My goal with this article is that anyone, young or old, learns something new to improve their own personal finances.
 It is your turn not to do what I did in the past!

 1. Plan for your future major expenses

 Boy did I fail hard on this!
 I was too caught up with living in the moment.
-I think a lot of us can be like this when we are in our twenties and it is something we should keep an eye out.
+I think a lot of us can be like this when we are in our twenties and it is something we should keep an eye out for.

 Where did this hurt me?
 Purchasing a home.
-I should have been more aggressive in saving up for that downpayment when my wife and I moved out to Colorado.
-Instead, I focused on materialistic items and experiences during our first four years out here.
+I should have been more aggressive in saving up for that down payment when my wife and I moved out to Colorado.
+Instead, I focused on materialistic items and experiences (which are important but it wasn’t the time) during our first couple of years out here.

-As lame as it sounds, I would create a roadmap for yourself and those major expenses you have coming up.
-Those purchases could be anything you know is coming for you such as home, car, masters degree, trips overseas, and so on.
+If I could do it all over again, I would create a roadmap for myself with those major expenses we had coming up.
+For yourself, those purchases could be anything you know is coming for you such as a home, car, master’s degree, trips overseas, and so on.

 2. Have an emergency fund

 The emergency fund is there for when life throws you a curveball.
-This curveball could include something horrible going wrong with your health, major car expense, something going wrong with your house, or even losing your job.
+This curveball could include something horrible happening with your health, major car expenses, something going breaking your house, or even losing your job.